nxp-appcodehub/dm-mcx-wireless-uart-leds/README.md

 ** any other command "RGB OFF"

 ## 5. FAQs<a name="step5"></a>
-*Include FAQs here if appropriate.
-If there are none, then state "No FAQs have been identified for this project".*

 ## 6. Support<a name="step6"></a>
-*Provide URLs for help here.*

 #### Project Metadata
 <!----- Boards ----->